 Digital marketing success relies on continual learning — new techniques, new strategies, new social media platforms, benchmarking against competitors, and identifying new opportunities provided by changing technology and culture.

 As a digital marketer, you should plan on spending almost as much time reading as writing.
 Feedly is a great resource for this as it brings in fresh content from top news sources daily.

 Unlike traditional marketing, digital marketing success requires you to build a community around your brand.
 Community building requires an understanding of the value of members, an ability to engage them, and accurate timing so your posts are seen by influencers and others in your community.

-Community outreach through email marketing and other tactics helps your message spread, which increases awareness, build a positive image, and promotes market performance.
+Community outreach through email marketing and other tactics helps your message spread, which increases awareness, builds a positive image, and promotes market performance.
 Buffer and the Buffer blog are great tools for helping build a community of engaged customers and prospects.

 We welcome the opportunity to show you how we can make your marketing SIZZLE with our data-driven, results-oriented marketing strategies.
 Sign up for our FREE newsletter, get our FREE guide to creating an awesome website, or contact us for more information on hiring us.